qqueue/fountain/README.md

     npm start

-By default, fountain will replicate and stream /a/.
-To change the board, set the `BOARD` env variable:
+By default, fountain will replicate and stream /a/ on port 3500.
+To change settings, set the appropriate environment variables:

-    BOARD="g" npm start
+    BOARD="g" PORT="3600" npm start

-fountain takes about ~3 minutes to replicate an entire board's threads.
+Fountain takes about ~3 minutes to replicate an entire board's threads.
 After this "initial sync", fountain is able to keep in sync with 4chan with a median of 5 seconds latency between 4chan timestamp and emission of a `new-post` event.